 When you need a tough, dependable way to measure low pressure, capacitive transducers are the way to go.
 These sensors can be ordered in ranges from 0-2 PSI through 0-15 PSI to accommodate a range of applications including marine tank level indication.
 They boast a sturdy, physical configuration, stainless steel and ceramic wetted parts, and variable capacitor technology.
 Capacitive pressure sensors can also be used for high pressure in applications from industrial engines to hydraulic systems, process control to natural gas pipelines.

-If your application’s needs deal with elements of high shock and vibration, Solid-State pressure switches are an excellent choice.
+If your application needs to deal with elements of high shock and vibration, Solid-State pressure switches are an excellent choice.
 These switches are built with a hermetic all stainless steel diaphragm and provide high accuracy measurements where tight system controls are necessary.
 They also offer an advantage over electromechanical pressure switches in cases where actuations exceed 50 cycles per minute.
 Applications for Solid-State Switches include off-highway, medical gas, compressors, and other demanding general industrial applications.

-Micromachined silicon (MMS) strain gauge sensors offer very cost effective solution for low pressures in both absolute, compound, and gauge references.
-MMS pressure sensors offer 316L stainless steel wetted parts and an all welded construction makes for a compact unit that is highly compatible to harsh chemicals and environments.
+Micromachined silicon (MMS) strain gauge sensors offer a very cost-effective solution for low pressures in both absolute, compound, and gauge references.
+MMS pressure sensors offer 316L stainless steel wetted parts and an all-welded construction makes for a compact unit that is highly compatible with harsh chemicals and environments.
 Applications appropriate for MMS include air conditioning refrigerant recovery, gas analysis instrumentation, and medical sterilizers.

 These are examples of the different types of pressure sensors you’ll find in the Gems portfolio, which support a range of different applications and functions.
 Whether it’s a differential pressure sensor or air pressure sensor, if you’re looking for some assistance determining which type is right for you, we’re here to help.